algoneer/algoneer/README.md

 If you want to run tests, please also install test dependencies:

     pip install -r requirements-test.txt --no-index --find-links wheels

-## Algoneer CLI

-Algoneer comes with a handy command line utility that you can run as follows:

-    algoneer

 # Information For Developers